Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Introduction

+{ The application of SGD in contextual bandits has been explored in literature (e.g., \citealp{chen2021b}) for an $\varepsilon$-greedy policy.
+Particularly, a weighted SGD procedure updates

-with a weighting parameter $w_t$ determined by the decision policy $\pi(X_t,\H_{t-1})$.
-This procedure first appeared in \cite{chen2021b} where they used the inverse probability weighting (IPW) for an $\varepsilon$-greedy policy (See {\hyperref[eq:ipw-weight]{\ipw} below for the explicit form of the weight).
-As a consequence, the weighted stochastic gradient $w_t \nabla \ell\big(\theta_{t-1}; (X_t,Y_t)\big)$ is proved to be an unbiased estimator of a weighted population loss function where the weight is independent to the entire the historical information.
-While the unbiasedness property of stochastic gradient and its independence from the prior trajectory clear the technical difficulty of theoretical analysis of the asymptotic normality of the IPW-weighted ASGD estimator, IPW increases its asymptotic variance by a factor of $1/\varepsilon$.
-With such a factor, the proposed algorithm leads to a highly-volatile estimator in practice and entails an overly wide confidence interval while making inferential calls.
-Designing ameliorate decision-making algorithms to enhance the asymptotic efficiency of the estimator remains challenging yet important.
+under a specific weighting scheme, inverse probability weighting.
+Notably, at every time $t$, the outcome $Y_t$ in each observation $(X_t,A_t,Y_t)$ is adaptively collected upon the decision of action $A_t$.
+The weight $w_t$ in (\ref{eq:weighted-sgd-intro}) indicates that, at each time $t$, only one $\theta_{a,t}$ between the duplet $\big(\theta_{0,t},\theta_{1,t}\big)$, is updated by SGD.
+Inverse probability weighting (IPW) is utilized to demonstrate that the weighted stochastic gradient $w_t \nabla \ell\big(\theta_{t-1}; (X_t,A_t,Y_t)\big)$ in (\ref{eq:weighted-sgd-intro}) is an unbiased estimator of the gradient of a deterministic population loss that is independent to the entire the historical information.
+Precisely in this setting of \eqref{eq:weighted-sgd-intro}, that population loss is indeed the \emph{equal-weighted} combination of the population losses $\frac{1}{|\mathcal{A}|}\sum_{a\in\mathcal A}\mathcal{L}_a$, independent to the historical information.
+While the unbiasedness and independence properties clear the technical difficulty of theoretical analysis of the asymptotic normality of the IPW-SGD estimator, IPW inflates its asymptotic variance by a factor of order $1/\varepsilon$.
+This results in highly volatile estimators and excessively wide confidence intervals, compromising the reliability of statistical inference.}